-By year's end, the MTPD expects to increase the team to 30 CSOs.
-Within a year, the goal is to have a full complement of 70 CSOs helping with various tasks on Metro Transit's system, including:
+The goal is to have a full complement of 70 CSOs helping with various tasks on Metro Transit's system, including:

-- Creating a welcoming presence on trains to assist commuters as well as helping to address any qualityof-life issues that may be present - Working on trains with full-time officers to educate customers on how the fare system works - Working with riders to direct them to resources to help them navigate the system (Transit Information Center, metrotransit.org, mobile app, etc.) - Assisting MTPD sworn officers with fare inspection.
-CSOs will not write citations, but will help educate riders on the system, issuing warnings when needed.
-Their sworn officer partners may issue citations. - Helping to monitor conduct on our vehicles and at our facilities - CSOs will work to connect anyone experiencing homelessness and in need of services to the MTPD's Homeless Action Team
+- Creating a welcoming presence on trains to assist commuters as well as helping to address any qualityof-life issues that may be present - Working on trains with full-time officers to educate customers on how the fare system works - Working with customers to direct them to resources to help them navigate the system (Transit Information Center, metrotransit.org, mobile app, etc.) - Assisting MTPD sworn officers with fare inspection.
+CSOs will not write citations, but will help educate customers on the system, issuing warnings when needed.
+Their sworn officer partners may issue citations. - Helping to monitor conduct on our vehicles and at our facilities

-Training: CSOs receive 80 hours of classroom instruction where they learn about the Metro Transit system, including standards for customer service, how to handle traffic and crowd control during special events, best practices in responding to people in mental health crisis, and how to conduct fare inspection equitably.
+Training: CSOs receive 40 hours of classroom instruction where they learn about the Metro Transit system, including standards for customer service, how to handle traffic and crowd control during special events, best practices in responding to people in mental health crisis, and how to conduct fare inspection equitably.
+Afterwards CSOs recieve 80 or more hours of hands on field training alongside senior CSOs to learn how their duties are conducted in real time.
 In addition, they use scenario-based learning for de-escalation techniques.
-Once classroom instruction is complete, a CSO spends at least 100 hours on the light rail system with a sworn officer who ultimately verifies that the CSO is ready for duty.
+CSOs are partnered with an officers as part of a mentorship program so they may receive the experience and guidance to prepare them for a future in law enforcement.

-While working on Metro Transit vehicles, CSOs will be recognizable in their blue polo shirts, matching baseball caps, and cargo-style navy pants.
+While working on Metro Transit vehicles, CSOs are recognizable in their yellow or grey shirts and cargo-style navy pants.
 They will be equipped with radios so that they are able to contact an officer if an emergency occurs or additional help is needed.
 They also wear the same body-worn cameras as MTPD's sworn officers.